Uvacoder/port-greweb/_posts/2015-08-04-making-performant-react-applications.md

 ## Wrap Up

-To my mind, generic benchmarks has always tends to be biased and does not represent use-cases reality unless you are really covering your application itself.
+To my mind, generic benchmarks always tends to be biased and does not represent use-cases reality unless you are really covering your application itself.

 The TimelineGrid component optimization explained in this article is a very specific and well chosen example, but it is one counter-example for such a benchmark.